Class Descriptions

 Tap

-Tap dance is probably best known for the type of shoes the dancers wear.
-Tap dancers wear special shoes with metal taps on the soles that allows them to create their own drum like rhythmic patterns and sound while they dance.
-Although a majority of the focus in this dance is on the feet, jazz dancers use their upper bodies and arms a lot to blend the movements of their routine.
+Tap dance is probably best known for the type of shoes the dancerswear.
+Tap dancers wear special shoes with metal taps on the soles that allow them tocreate their own drum-like rhythmic patterns and sounds while they dance.
+Although amajority of the focus in this dance is on the feet, dancers have the freedom to utilize theirupper bodies and arms to blend the movement and express their creativity asindividuals.

 Modern